hypyeon/rpg-game/README.md

 2. Install all packages with `npm install`.
 3. Build the project using webpack with `npm run build`.
 4. Start a development server with `npm run start`.
-* To lint JS files in the src folder, use `npm run lint`.
-* To run tests with Jest, use `npm run test`.

 ## Link
 - To be updated when ready